Student Initiated Programs in Scandinavia, Nordic Countries, and the Netherlands

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

-Students must schedule an appointment to meet with an OSA program coordinator before beginning the KU application process.
-The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.The program coordinator will also explain the application process in greater detail and provide the student with OSA SIP application directions.
+Students must schedule an appointment to meet with a Study Abroad program coordinator before beginning the KU application process.
+The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.The program coordinator will also explain the application process in greater detail and provide the student with SIP application directions.

 Scandinavia and the Netherlands